-Steve Rothberg is Pro Vice-Chancellor (Research).
+Steve Rothberg is Pro Vice-Chancellor (Research) at Loughborough University.

 Steve Rothberg is Professor of Vibration Engineering and a Fellow of the Institution of Mechanical Engineers.
 With a first degree and a PhD from Southampton University, he joined the academic staff at Loughborough in 1990 as an industrially funded lecturer.

 His research in noise and vibration measurement and analysis, particularly in the development of laser technology for vibration and motion measurements, has attracted individual awards from the National Physical Laboratory and the Society of Experimental Mechanics, and contributed to Loughborough’s Queen’s Anniversary Prizes for Optical Engineering (2000) and High Value Manufacturing (2014).
-Much of this work has been conducted in collaboration with companies in the instrumentation, sporting goods and automotive sectors.
-His longstanding commitment to innovation in teaching includes founding the university’s Centre for Engineering and Design Education in 1997.

 Professor Rothberg has responsibility for providing strategic and operational leadership for the University’s research.

 Within noise and vibration measurement and analysis, my particular specialism is in applications of laser technology for the measurement of motion and related parameters.